haydenwhayne/gpt-github-crawler/README.md

 # GPT GitHub Crawler
 A tool that crawls GitHub repositories instead of sites.
 Enabling users to crawl repository trees, match file patterns, and decode file contents.
-This tool is ideal for extracting and processing data from repositories to upload as a knowledge file to your custom GPT.
+This tool is ideal for extracting and processing data from repositories to upload as knowledge files to your custom GPT.

 ## Features
 - **Recursive GitHub Repository Crawling:** Efficiently traverses the GitHub repository tree.